 This specification only covers the discovery interface for Service Metadata Publication services.

-Discovery flow
+Service Metadata Capability Lookup flow

-For a sender, the first step in the Discovery process is to establish the location of the Service Metadata relating to the particular Participant Identifier to which the sender wants to transmit a message.
-Each participant identifier is registered with one and only one Service Metadata Publisher.
-The sender looks up the endpoint for the Service Metadata Publisher using the DNS-based Service Metadata Locator service (this is a regular DNS resolve).
-The sender can then retrieve the metadata associated with the Participant Identifier.
-This metadata includes the information necessary to transmit the message to the recipient endpoint.
+For a business document sender, the first step in the Capability Lookup Process is to establish the location of the SMP relating to the particular Participant Identifier to which the sender wants to transmit a message.
+Each Participant Identifier is registered with one and only one SMP.
+The sender looks up the endpoint for the SMP using the DNS-based SML service (this is a regular DNS resolve only).
+The sender can then retrieve the Service Metadata associated with the Participant Identifier.
+This Service Metadata includes the information necessary to transmit the business document to the recipient endpoint.

-The diagram below represents the lookup flow for a sender contacting both the Service Metadata Locator and the SMP.
+The diagram below represents the Service Metadata Capability Lookup flow for a business document sender contacting both the SML/DNS and the SMP.

 Fig. 2: Endpoint lookup with Service Metadata

-Note: For optimization reasons, the discovery doesn’t have to be performed for every transfer if the necessary information for transfer is already cached from previous transmissions.
+Note: For optimization reasons, the Service Metadata Capability Lookup doesn’t have to be performed for every transfer if the necessary information for transfer is already cached from previous transmissions.
 Though necessary exception handling has to be in place i.e. new lookup has to be performed if the sending shows that information is outdated e.g. old endpoint address.

-Discovering services associated with a Participant Identifier
+Discovering Capabilities associated with a Participant Identifier

-In addition to the direct lookup of Service Metadata based on participant identifier and document type, a sender may want to discover what document types can be handled by a specific participant identifier.
+In addition to the direct Service Metadata Capability Lookup based on Participant Identifier and Document Type, a sender may want to discover what Document Types can be handled by a specific Participant Identifier.
 Such discovery is relevant for applications supporting several equivalent business processes.
-Knowing the capabilities of the recipient is valuable information to a sender application and ultimately to an end user.
-E.g. the end user may be presented with a choice between a “simple” and a “rich” business process.
+Knowing the Capabilities of the recipient is valuable information to a sender application and ultimately to an End User.
+E.g. the End User may be presented with a choice between a “simple” and a “rich” business process.

 This is enabled by a pattern where the sender first retrieves the ServiceGroup entity, which holds a list of references to the ServiceMetadata resources associated with it.
 The SignedServiceMetadata in turn holds the metadata information that describes the capabilities associated with the recipient participant identifier